zenium-community/zenium/doc/benchmarking.md

     make -C src zenium_bench

-After compiling bitcoin-core, the benchmarks can be run with:
+After compiling zenium-core, the benchmarks can be run with:

     src/bench/bench_zenium